kasrababaei/swift-notes/SwiftUI.md

   .frame(maxWidth: .infinity, alignment: .trailing)
 ```

 This is preferred over an `HStack` and the `Spacer`, because there's an edge case in the `HStack` solution.
-The `Spacer` has a default minimum length (equal to the defalt spacing).
+The `Spacer` has a default minimum length (equal to the default spacing).
 As a result, the text might start wrapping or truncating sooner than necessary, because the spacer also occupies some of the proposed width of the `HStack`.

 ### View Modifiers